Luekrit/Enterprise-IAM-Governance-Lab-with-AI-Powered-Identity-Analytics-Automation/Phase3_mover_leaver_automation/README.md

   Python script to:
   - Update user roles by changing group and policy assignments
   - Revoke access for leavers (disable sign-in, deactivate keys, remove from groups)
-  - (Optional) Delete user for complete offboarding
+  - (Optional) Delete the user for complete offboarding

 ---